Skip to main content

 getcap /path/to/binary

-# Add file capability
+# Add the needed file capability

 sudo setcap cap_net_bind_service=+ep /path/to/binary